kmr-source/CPSC-310---Query-UBC-rooms-Scheduler/README.md

 ## Running and testing from an IDE

 WebStorm should be automatically configured the first time you open the project (WebStorm is a free download through their students program).
 For other IDEs and editors, you'll want to set up test and debug tasks and specify that the schema of all files in `test/queries` should follow `test/query.schema.json`.

+# Purpose
+This project is a TypeScript-based course scheduler built for CPSC 310 at UBC.
+It allows users to query and manage scheduling data such as courses and room availability.
+Core features include parsing .zip datasets, filtering based on user-specified criteria, and generating optimal room schedules.
+It uses a modular design, automated testing with Mocha/Chai, and follows principles of RESTful service design.